rebelsky/csc207c/_eboards/eboard22.md

 * Beware!
 Friday the 13th falls on Friday this month.
 * Friendly reminder: Treat your partners with respect.
+* Unfortunately, our mentors will not be here today.

 ### Upcoming Token activities

 Academic

-* Friday: Talk and movie on security (1pm, Strand 3).
+* Today: Talk and movie on security (1pm, Strand 3).
   <https://forms.office.com/r/u34bDgj8w2>

 Cultural